Duende: Enanos

 Enanos (dwarfs in English) are diminutive beings that toil night and day in the forests, guard the immense riches that the subterranean world hides, and, mockingly, tempt the greed of peasants by offering him gold combs, bags full of silver, which later become piles of withered fern leaves and white pebbles.
 Some enanos, like the Duende de los Extravios, help good people find their lost possessions.

-Elfos
+Elf

-Elfos (elves in English) are probably not pre-Roman mythological beings of the Iberian peninsula but instead were brought in by Germanic tribes (Vandals, Suevi and Visigoths) that settled into Spain during Roman period and after the fall of Rome.
+Elfos (elves in English) are probably not pre-Roman mythological beings of the Iberian Peninsula but instead were brought in by Germanic tribes (Vandals, Suevi and Visigoths) that settled into Spain during Roman period and after the fall of Rome.
 The oldest mention of Elfos are in the famous Cantar de Mio Cid, a medieval tale of a Castillian knight named Rodrigo Diaz de Vivar, known best as El Cid.
 Elfos have very similar characteristics of Anjanas and were most likely readily taken up by locals as such.